wangzhe3224/DataStructure_Algorithm_cpp/ch01/Readme.md

 >
 The first routine is a driver that calls the second and prints all the permutations of the characters in string str .
 If str is "abc" , then the strings that are output are abc , acb , bac , bca , cab , and cba .
 Use recursion for the second routine.

+I think the second method is more readable than the first method.

+## Exercise 1.7
+> Prove the following formulas:
+a. logX < X for all X > 0
+b. log(AB) = BlogA

+a: